 Successful organizations focus on people as well as profits, often built with talented staff that take action as co-owners of the business.
 Twenty-first century talent retention practices can build greater success in your organization.
 Here’s are 4 ways leaders can help this happen: 1) Check your “hire smart” bench strength & compensationNothing breeds success like talented staff and the abilityContinue reading “Leaders Know Talent Wins: 4 Strategies to Ramp Up Retention”

 Entrenched habits tend to persist, mostly invisible, until poets, reformers and provocateurs start writing, talking and asking questions.
 They challenge us to reexamine long-standing practices that no longer fit our current world and what’s on the horizon.
-This includes the persistent business artifact, performance appraisal, reviled by many, dropped entirely by a few, stuck on […]

 As the technology age moves us along, innovation has been heralded as one of the few growth spaces left, and the power of community, think social media, is the other.
 Do they blend?
 Does creativity have a place in how this can happen?
 Enter change.
 It is important to keep change leadership andContinue reading “Change, Innovators, Creativity and Community, Will it Blend?”

 The findings cited are common.
 Consider the Talent Myth not as a myth but as a capacity FACT.
 Such views that you can be ANYTHING create an economy of self-help seminars, books, academies and plenty of revenue in leadership coaching.
 One label for this prevailing viewpoint is Blank Slate, a you-can-be-anything view given the proper attitude, support and practice.
 It is also a recipe for frustration and unhappiness, often limiting full effectiveness and success.
 Consider a different approach.